fetchai/docs-archived/docs/etch-language/syntax.md

 <h1>Syntax</h1>

-The `etch` language integrates with the Fetch.AI Ledger project.
+The `etch` language integrates with the Fetch.ai Ledger project.
 It is designed to run on a number of platforms.

 `etch` is inspired by Rust, C++, and Python, but it also has some idiosyncrasies.